-- 62. Petitioners argue that the Project has the potential for significant environmental effects due to "Negative impacts on humans, insects, and local wildlife, including endangered, threatened, or species of special concern." - 63.
-The Project site is already improved as an athletic field with an artificial surface the additions to the Project site include installation of bleachers and a concession stand, light poles and fixtures, an amplified sound system, replacement of artificial field surface, and miscellaneous improvements to meet accessibility requirements.
+63. Petitioners argue that the Project has the potential for significant environmental effects due to "Negative impacts on humans, insects, and local wildlife, including endangered, threatened, or species of special concern."

-- 64. Few natural habitat areas exist in the vicinity of the Project site.
-Because an athletic field already exists on the Project site, no trees require removal. - 65.
+- 64. The Project site is already improved as an athletic field with an artificial surface; the additions to the Project site include installation of bleachers and a concession stand, light poles and fixtures, an amplified sound system, installation of a new artificial field surface, and miscellaneous improvements to meet accessibility requirements. - 65.
+Few natural habitat areas exist in the vicinity of the Project site.
+Because an athletic field already exists on the Project site, only three trees require removal, one on the north end and two on the east side of the athletic field. - 66.
 The Minnesota Department of Natural Resources, as part of its "Metropolitan Conservation Corridors" ("MCC") project, produced a map of conservation corridors, sites of biodiversity significance, and regionally significant ecological areas.
 The MCC project is used as a prioritization tool for local governments and state grantmaking entities.
 The Project site is not located in any of these areas.
 In Bloomington, these critical areas generally follow the path of Nine Mile Creek and the Minnesota River.
-The Project site is on the opposite side of I-35W from Nine Mile Creek and the vast majority of the area between the Project site and the Minnesota River is fully developed. - 66.
-Petitioners argue that the construction of an additional parking area on the site will lead to negative environmental impacts for humans and wildlife.
-A 193-stall proof of parking area is proposed in order that the Project meet City parking standards.
-City Code authorizes a proof of parking arrangement construction of additional parking areas may be required if City staff observe that adequate parking is lacking.
-City Code § 21.301.06(e)(1).
-City staff proposes the proof of parking requirement as a condition of approval, but maintains that existing parking facilities at the Project site will be sufficient to handle anticipated parking volume. - 67.
+The Project site is not adjacent to Nine Mile Creek and the vast majority of the area between the Project site and the Minnesota River is fully developed. - 67.
 Petitioners argue that several endangered or species of concern may be living in the vicinity of the Project site, and thus be affected negatively by light and noise, including the following: